SongFormer: Scaling Music Structure Analysis with Heterogeneous Supervision: Introduction

 \section{Introduction}

-\reduceSpacingSectionBelow Music structure analysis (MSA)—segmenting a song into functionally meaningful parts (e.g., \emph{intro}, \emph{verse}, \emph{chorus}) and detecting their boundaries—underpins music understanding and controllable generation \cite{nieto2020audio,jiang2022learninghierarchicalmetricalstructure,paulus2010state,lerdahl1996generative}.
+Music structure analysis (MSA)---segmenting a song into functionally meaningful parts (e.g., \emph{intro}, \emph{verse}, \emph{chorus}) and detecting their boundaries---underpins music understanding and controllable generation \cite{nieto2020audio,paulus2010state}.
 With the rapid rise of music generation systems \cite{ning2025diffrhythmblazinglyfastembarrassingly,yuan2025yuescalingopenfoundation,chen2025diffrhythmcontrollableflexiblefulllength,gong2025acestepstepmusicgeneration}, leveraging MSA as a structural prior has become increasingly important.
-In practice, MSA is often cast as sequence labeling over time \cite{wang2021supervised,ullrich2014boundary,mcfee2014better,tan2025songpreppreprocessingframeworkendtoend}.
+In practice, MSA is often cast as sequence labeling over time \cite{wang2021supervised}.

-However, current methods have clear limitations that often result in suboptimal performance and weak generalization.
-Public corpora are scarce and heterogeneous—datasets are small (e.g., HarmonixSet~\cite{nieto2019harmonix} has only 912 songs), annotation schemes and formats differ, and access is often restricted—so much prior work is trained and evaluated on small data with limited generalization~\cite{nieto2019harmonix,wang2022catchchorusverseintro}.
-Methodologically, many systems are still trained \emph{from scratch} instead of exploiting strong self-supervised/foundation audio models~\cite{jaiswal2021surveycontrastiveselfsupervisedlearning}, and several pipelines rely on heavy preprocessing such as beat tracking and source separation, which raises complexity and further hinders scaling \cite{taejun2023allinone,linkseg-hal-04665063}.
-While general-purpose multimodal LLMs (e.g., Gemini~2.5~Pro~\cite{DBLP:journals/corr/abs-2507-06261}) can produce structure annotations, we observe that their temporal resolution is too coarse for precise boundary detection and they may introduce alignment/formatting issues in practice.
+However, current methods exhibit clear limitations that often result in suboptimal performance and weak generalization.
+Public corpora remain scarce and heterogeneous~\cite{nieto2019harmonix,DBLP:conf/ismir/SmithBFRD11,DBLP:conf/ismir/GotoHNO02,mauch2009omras2}: datasets are small, annotation schemes and formats vary considerably, and access is frequently restricted.
+Consequently, much prior work has been trained and evaluated on limited data, hindering generalization~\cite{wang2022catchchorusverseintro}.
+Methodologically, many systems are still trained from scratch rather than leveraging pre-trained self-supervised (SSL) representations or foundation audio models, and several systems rely on heavy preprocessing such as beat tracking and source separation, which increases complexity and further hinders scaling \cite{taejun2023allinone,linkseg-hal-04665063}.
+While general-purpose multimodal large language models (e.g., Gemini~2.5~Pro~\cite{DBLP:journals/corr/abs-2507-06261}) can produce structure annotations, we observe that their temporal resolution is too coarse for precise boundary detection and they may introduce alignment or formatting issues in practice.